-Build Apache Spark machine learning applications on Azure HDInsight
+Tutorial: Build a Spark machine learning application in HDInsight

 MLlib is Spark’s scalable machine learning library consisting of common learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimensionality reduction, as well as underlying optimization primitives.